-Cardi B Shot The Music Video For 'I Like It' While 5 Months Pregnant, & Parents Are So Impressed
+Cardi B Filmed Her 'I Like It' Music Video While 5 Months Pregnant, & Parents Are Obsessed

 Shortly after Cardi B confirmed her pregnancy on Saturday Night Live in early April, she assured fans her career would stay on track.
 Although Cardi B is under no obligation to deliver hits while pregnant (everyone has a right to self-care), it's obvious the rapper intends to stay true to her word.
 Want proof?
 Look no further than Cardi B's new music video for her hit single, "I Like It."
 What's especially impressive about the video is that Cardi B was five months pregnant during filming — a feat that isn't going unnoticed by parents.
 And in a not-so-surprising twist, many fans are taking to Twitter to congratulate Cardi B on her new accomplishment.